-GRA 102 Graphic Arts Desktop Publishing (2-2) 3 crs
+GRA 102 Graphic Arts Desktop Publishing (2-2) 3 crs.
 Presents a clear understanding of graphic desktop software and their many functions in the printing industry.
 Provides hands-on training using the most current desktop publishing software.
 Focuses on project work, page layouts and output functions.
 Prerequisite: Prior or concurrent enrollment in GRA 101.

-GRA 103 Digital Imaging I (2-2)
+GRA 103 Digital Imaging I (2-2) 3 crs.
 Covers fundamentals of professional image-editing software (Adobe Photoshop).
 Emphasizes skills to manipulate photos using current software tools and special effects filters.
-Explores program tools, color correct photos, channels, layers and color separation.

-Prerequisite: ATE 105 or prior or concurrent enrollment in GRA 101 with a grade of C or better.

-GRA 105 Color Management (2-2)
+Explores program tools, color correction, channels, layers and masks.
+Prerequisite: ARC 116 with a grade of C or better, or prior or concurrent enrollment in GRA 101 with a grade of C or better.
+GRA 105 Color Management (2-2) 3 crs.
 Examines the fundamentals of color theory and color management, throughout the entire graphic arts process.
 Students will explore all color management techniques of input and output devices as well as tools and concepts for successful color control.